 It was a historically significant game, and a success in the arcades.
 Gun Fight was the third hit Taito game licensed by Midway in North America (after Basketball and Speed Race / Wheels).
 Its success paved the way for Japanese video games in the North American market.
+In gameplay terms, it was the first game to depict human-to-human combat, the first on-foot shooter, the first open-world video game, and the first action-adventure game.
 The US release of Gun Fight was also the first microprocessor-powered video game.
 It was ported from Taito's original TTL (transistor-transistor logic) configuration to the Intel 8080 by Nutting Associates.

 The theme of the game involves two Wild West cowboys armed with revolvers and squaring off in a duel.
 Whoever shoots the other cowboy first wins the duel.
 Unlike in a real-life duel, however, both cowboys get numerous opportunities to duel in order to score points (one point per successful draw).
 The game was included in GameSpy's "Hall of Fame" in 2002.

 The game was a hit in North America, where it sold more than 8,000 units.
 In 1976, it was the third highest-grossing game in the region, just behind Speed Race / Wheels, another previous Taito game licensed by Midway.
 Gun Fight's success laid the foundations for the shooter genre.